SebastianWilson/MLpage/index.md

 **Introduction/Background**

 Our group's area of research is **financial market analysis**.
 We intend to apply various machine learning techniques to understand the factors that underlie stock performance by market, season, and time period.
-Through this, we hope to be able to predict various market variables using past trends.
+Through this, we hope to be able to predict various market variables using past trends alone.

 **Problem Definition**